learn-co-curriculum/rails-blog-associations-validations/README.md

 ## Migrations, Associations, and Routes

 1. Change migration for Post to include content (make content text to account of character length).
-2. Create migration, model, controller, and views for User and Tag (via rails generate).
+2. Create migration, model, controller, and views for User and Tag (when generating models, run `rails g model [model_name] --skip spec/models/[model_name]_spec.rb`, because we already have model unit tests to test our validations).
 3. A User has a name, and a Tag has a name.
 4. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
 Remember, join tables only have foreign keys for the tables its joining.
 5. Build out model associations.